Meiosis: Anaphase I

 Kinetochore microtubules shorten, pulling homologous chromosomes (which each consist of a pair of sister chromatids) to opposite poles.
-Nonkinetochore microtubules lengthen, pushing the centrosomes farther apart.
+Non-kinetochore microtubules lengthen, pushing the centrosomes farther apart.
 The cell elongates in preparation for division down the center.
-Unlike in mitosis, only the cohesin from the chromosome arms is degraded while the cohesin surrounding the centromere remains protected by a protein named Shugoshin (Japanese for "guardian spirit"), what prevents the sister chromatids from separating.
+Unlike in mitosis, only the cohesin from the chromosome arms is degraded while the cohesin surrounding the centromere remains protected by a protein named Shugoshin (Japanese for "guardian spirit"), which prevents the sister chromatids from separating.
 This allows the sister chromatids to remain together while homologs are segregated.

 Telophase I

 The first meiotic division effectively ends when the chromosomes arrive at the poles.
 Each daughter cell now has half the number of chromosomes but each chromosome consists of a pair of chromatids.
 The microtubules that make up the spindle network disappear, and a new nuclear membrane surrounds each haploid set.
-The chromosomes uncoil back into chromatin.
 Cytokinesis, the pinching of the cell membrane in animal cells or the formation of the cell wall in plant cells, occurs, completing the creation of two daughter cells.
 However, cytokinesis does not fully complete resulting in "cytoplasmic bridges" which enable the cytoplasm to be shared between daughter cells until the end of meiosis II.
 Sister chromatids remain attached during telophase I.

 Cells may enter a period of rest known as interkinesis or interphase II.
 No DNA replication occurs during this stage.

 Meiosis II

 Meiosis II is the second meiotic division, and usually involves equational segregation, or separation of sister chromatids.
 Mechanically, the process is similar to mitosis, though its genetic results are fundamentally different.
-The end result is production of four haploid cells (n chromosomes; 23 in humans) from the two haploid cells (with n chromosomes, each consisting of two sister chromatids) produced in meiosis I. The four main steps of meiosis II are: prophase II, metaphase II, anaphase II, and telophase II.
+The result is the production of four haploid cells (n chromosomes; 23 in humans) from the two haploid cells (with n chromosomes, each consisting of two sister chromatids) produced in meiosis I. The four main steps of meiosis II are: prophase II, metaphase II, anaphase II, and telophase II.

-In prophase II, we see the disappearance of the nucleoli and the nuclear envelope again as well as the shortening and thickening of the chromatids.
+In prophase II, the disappearance of the nucleoli and the nuclear envelope is seen again as well as the shortening and thickening of the chromatids.
 Centrosomes move to the polar regions and arrange spindle fibers for the second meiotic division.

 In metaphase II, the centromeres contain two kinetochores that attach to spindle fibers from the centrosomes at opposite poles.
 The new equatorial metaphase plate is rotated by 90 degrees when compared to meiosis I, perpendicular to the previous plate.

 This is followed by anaphase II, in which the remaining centromeric cohesin, not protected by Shugoshin anymore, is cleaved, allowing the sister chromatids to segregate.
 The sister chromatids by convention are now called sister chromosomes as they move toward opposing poles.

 The process ends with telophase II, which is similar to telophase I, and is marked by decondensation and lengthening of the chromosomes and the disassembly of the spindle.
 Nuclear envelopes re-form and cleavage or cell plate formation eventually produces a total of four daughter cells, each with a haploid set of chromosomes.

 Meiosis is now complete and ends up with four new daughter cells.